-PREA is a term the inmates are familiar with at HCC.
-The Virginia Department of Corrections Policy OP 038.3 PREA-Prevention sets forth (on pages 4-5) the expectation of the timeliness of inmate education, the manners in which education is delivered, and the requirement for materials for LEP and disabled inmate education.
-Inmates at HCC confirm they are educated on PREA and the zero-tolerance expectations as soon as they get to the facility.
-PREA information is reviewed with the inmate by the Intake Officer, and they are provided an inmate handbook that contains PREA information.
+PREA is a term familiar to inmates at BCC.
+The Virginia Department of Corrections Policy OP 038.3 PREA-Prevention sets forth the expectation of timeliness in inmate education, the manner in which education is delivered, and the requirement for materials for LEP and disabled inmate education.
+Inmates at BCC confirm that they are educated on PREA and the zero-tolerance expectations as soon as they arrive at the facility.
+PREA information is reviewed with the inmate by the Intake Officer, and they are provided an inmate handbook that contains information on PREA.
 The information reviewed is signed by the inmate and placed in their case record.
 The facility has PREA educational materials available to inmates in the form of brochures, posters, and a brochure.
-As noted, almost all HCC residents were educated about PREA in other DOC facilities before they were transferred.
+As noted, almost all BCC residents were educated about PREA in other DOC facilities prior to their transfer.
 The orientation process also includes viewing the Virginia Department of Corrections-approved PREA video.
 This video is available in multiple languages.
 Inmates have access to documents that can be translated into multiple languages as needed.

-On the tour, the Auditor saw posters informing inmates on reporting PREA events or accessing advocate services.
+During the tour, the Auditor saw posters informing inmates about reporting PREA events or accessing advocacy services.
 Inmates report they are given facility-specific PREA information within one day of admission.
 Inmates sign at admission to acknowledge their PREA education.
 Interviews with inmates confirm they know how to report incidents if they were to occur.
 Inmates reported comfort using #55 to report a concern or file a grievance if they were to experience or be a witness to an incident of sexual abuse or harassment.
 During interviews with inmates, they expressed several ways to contact the administration or outside individuals if they were uncomfortable telling the line staff.
-Many of the inmates stated that PREA was not a concern at the HCC.
-They also reported they believed any complaint would be taken seriously and investigated.
+Many of the inmates stated that PREA was not a concern at the BCC.
+They reported that any complaint would be taken seriously and investigated.
 Inmates with disabilities confirm that if they have a need, staff will assist in understanding materials.

-Compliance determination considered the supporting educational documents, the inmates' answers about training, and their knowledge about facility-specific steps for reporting a concern.
-Further supporting compliance is the Auditor's review of inmate records that showed their education, the inmate education training materials, and the videos used to educate.
+The compliance determination considered the supporting educational documents, the postings viewed about the facility, the inmates' answers regarding training, and their knowledge of facility-specific steps for reporting concerns.
+Further supporting compliance is the Auditor's review of inmate records, which revealed their educational background, the inmate education training materials, and the videos used for educational purposes.

 115.34 Specialized training: Investigations

-Auditor Overall Determination: Meets Standard

-Auditor Discussion